October 28, 2025

 To find information on candidates or ballot initiatives:

-• Go to Ballotpedia and search “New Jersey elections 2025” or whatever state or race you're interested in.
+• Go to Ballotpedia and search “Texas elections 2026” or whatever state or race you're interested in.

 • Google the candidate's name to find their campaign website.